Seismic tomography: Other applications

 Tomography can be used to image faults to better understand their seismic hazard.
 This can be through imaging the fault itself by seeing differences in seismic velocity across the fault boundary or by determining near-surface velocity structure, which can have a large impact on the magnitude on the amplitude of ground-shaking during an earthquake due to site amplification effects.
 Near-surface velocity structure from tomographic images can also be useful for other hazards, such as monitoring of landslides for changes in near-surface moisture content which has an effect on both seismic velocity and potential for future landslides.

 Tomographic images of volcanoes have yielded new insights into properties of the underlying magmatic system.
 These images have most commonly been used to estimate the depth and volume of magma stored in the crust, but have also been used to constrain properties such as the geometry, temperature, or chemistry of the magma.
-It is important to note that both lab experiments and tomographic imaging studies have shown that recovering these properties from seismic velocity alone can be difficult due to the complexity of seismic wave propagation through focused zones of hot, potentially melted rocks.
+Both lab experiments and tomographic imaging studies have shown that recovering these properties from seismic velocity alone can be difficult due to the complexity of seismic wave propagation through focused zones of hot, potentially melted rocks.

 While comparatively primitive to tomography on Earth, seismic tomography has been proposed on other bodies in the Solar System and successfully used on the Moon.
 Data collected from four seismometers placed by the Apollo missions have been used many times to create 1-D velocity profiles for the moon, and less commonly 3-D tomographic models.
 Tomography relies on having multiple seismometers, but tomography-adjacent methods for constraining Earth structure have been used on other planets.
 While on Earth these methods are often used in combination with seismic tomography models to better constrain the locations of subsurface features, they can still provide useful information about the interiors of other planetary bodies when only a single seismometer is available.
 For example, data gathered by the SEIS (Seismic Experiment for Interior Structure) instrument on InSight on Mars has been able to detect the Martian core.